Is Flaxseed Good for Thyroid? Let’s Find Out

 Flaxseed is a multi-purpose ingredient that can enhance the flavour and texture of any recipe due to its mild, nutty flavour and crunchy consistency.

 It is an excellent addition to overnight oats, homemade veggie burgers, morning smoothies, and pancake batter.
-In addition, flaxseed aid in lowering the risk of diabetes, high cholesterol, obesity, constipation, etc.
+In addition, flaxseed aids in lowering the risk of diabetes, high cholesterol, obesity, constipation, etc.

 According to USDA, nutrients in 100 grams of flaxseed include

 The thyroid is a little butterfly-shaped gland on the front of your neck, just below the Adam’s apple.
-In around one in twenty people, thyroid abnormalities exist.
+About one in 20 people have some form of thyroid disorder.
 These conditions can be either temporary or chronic.
 A study found that it is common and affects women more frequently.
 But occasionally, men, teenagers, children, and even babies are affected.

 Your thyroid gland secretes the hormones triiodothyronine (T3) and thyroxine (T4).
-The proper functioning of the body’s metabolism, growth, and development depends on hormones.
+The proper functioning of the body’s metabolism, growth, and development depends on these hormones.
 Normal hormone synthesis by the thyroid regulates how your body functions, but thyroid disease occurs when the synthesis is impaired.
-Thyroid hormone synthesis usually takes two forms, hyperthyroidism and hypothyroidism.
+Thyroid hormone imbalances usually take two forms: hyperthyroidism, which is the overproduction of thyroid hormones, and hypothyroidism, which is the underproduction.

 Studies indicate when your thyroid generates too many hormones, it is hyperthyroidism, which raises your metabolism.
 Although men can also have hyperthyroidism, women between the ages of 20 and 40 have the highest prevalence of this condition.
 Shortness of breath, palpitations, increased sweating, and sleeplessness are all signs of this condition.
 Hyperthyroidism typically results from an autoimmune disorder or a developing tumour.